Resources for creating Microsoft Sentinel custom connectors

 Best for high-volume cloud sources, and for unique collection requirements

 |Supports all capabilities available with the code.||Yes||High; requires programming knowledge|

 For comparisons of using Logic Apps and Azure Functions for the same connector, see:

-- Ingest Fastly Web Application Firewall logs into Azure Sentinel
+- Ingest Fastly Web Application Firewall logs into Microsoft Sentinel

 Connect with the Log Analytics agent

 If your data source delivers events in files, we recommend that you use the Azure Monitor Log Analytics agent to create your custom connector.

 For more information, see Collecting custom logs in Azure Monitor.

 For an example of this method, see Collecting custom JSON data sources with the Log Analytics agent for Linux in Azure Monitor.